Mehar14/Mehar14/README.md

 ## Hi there! 👋

-I am a compiuter science graduate from NUST with interests
+I am a computer science graduate from NUST with interests

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...